Road Trip: John Day Fossil Beds Country

 Recent History: East of the fossil beds in the town of John Day, the Kam Wah Chung State Heritage Site is an imperative stop for a look at the more recent past.
 Walk through a veritable time capsule of the late 19th and early 20th century in this small building, which first opened in the late 1800s and served as a Chinese apothecary, general store and social hub for what was once the third largest China town in the country.
 The store was also the home to its proprietors, Ing “Doc” Hay and Lung On, who lived here for more than 50 years.

 Sleep: The Historic Hotel Prairie in Prairie City first opened in 1910 and underwent a complete renovation in 2008.
 The charming two-story brick hotel puts you in the heart of town.
 In the town of Mitchell, the Painted Hills Vacation Rentals offer two charming guest cottages, each with a private garden and full kitchen.
+For a genuine country getaway, check out the Triple H Homestead in the town of Monument.
+Spend the day hiking, fishing or horseback riding and cozy up in the bunkhouse at night.

 Is any of the information on this page incorrect?